Spanksgiving -more thighs and breasts for your dinner table - Cover

 So, the founders decided to call it the “House of Magdalene Museum” and make it a tourist attraction - sort of like a wax museum, except when they have volunteers, they have them be living displays.
 You can find places like Historic Jamestown or Amish trading posts where they churn butter and walk around talking Pidgin Shakespeare.
 Fort Gilead has been doing that since 1931, when it opened.

-Charles Ponzi was one of the founders, and he had the bright idea to put contraptions on each pedestal where you could put in a nickel, wind something, or turn a screw, and only then would the live-action mannequins come to life and interact with you.
-The funny thing was, everyone else thought he was in jail at the time.
+There was also Joseph Evolva.
+He’d eventually turn traitor and work for Adolf Hitler in World War II.
+There was also Robert Ripley, a student of the odd and macabre, and a world traveler who searched the globe for oddities to bring back to Fort Gilead.
+He had the bright idea to put contraptions on each pedestal in Magdaland where you could put in a nickel, wind something, or turn a screw, and only then would the live-action mannequins come to life and interact with you.
+They used to use real women when the mechanical parts didn’t work correctly.

 Corporal punishment was seen as a good thing, and while the women weren’t exactly happy to be embarrassed, most of them grinned and bore taking part in the ceremonies as part of their wifely duties.